 What Is Covered Under Pet Insurance?

-Generally speaking, dog insurance providers design their plans to support the owners in the case of an unexpected event or an emergency that would be otherwise too expensive for the owner to pay for.
+Generally speaking, providers offering the best dog insurance design their plans to support the owners in the case of an unexpected event or an emergency that would be otherwise too expensive for the owner to pay for.
 While it does indeed exist, it’s simply not the standard for a pet insurance policy to cover smaller bills associated with veterinary care.
 Here are some of the major things that you can expect a policy to cover:

 Accidents & Illnesses